ClaudiaShu/DeformTime/readme.md

 ## Acknowledgement

-- Our code for attention deformation is inspired by: [DAT](https://github.com/LeapLabTHU/DAT)
+- Our code for attention deformation is inspired by: [DAT](https://github.com/LeapLabTHU/DAT).
-- We also appreciate [Informer](https://github.com/zhouhaoyi/Informer2020) and [Autoformer](https://github.com/thuml/Autoformer) for their valuable code and data for time series forecasting.
+- We also acknowledge [Informer](https://github.com/zhouhaoyi/Informer2020) and [Autoformer](https://github.com/thuml/Autoformer) for their valuable code and data for time series forecasting.